The Proficiency Framework (2023 onwards)

 How Results Are Reported

-Each student receives an individual report showing their result for each of the four test domains (Reading, Writing, Conventions of Language, Numeracy).
+Each student receives an Individual Student Report (ISR) showing their result for each of the four test domains.
+For 2026, ISRs are delivered from the start of Term 3 (July/August).
 The report includes:

 - A proficiency level for each domain